 When the tool calculates DALYs averted, the prevalence of LBW and infant mortality is adjusted for double counting.
 Among LBW babies, most are preterm, SGA, or both.
 Therefore, reductions in preterm and SGA will result in fewer LBW babies.
 For this reason, LBW prevalence is adjusted to reflect only the change in term and adequate for gestational age (AGA) infants.
 The prevalence of SGA is adjusted to remove preterm SGA infants (Kozuki N, Katz J, Clermont A & Walker N, 2017).
 Since infant mortality (death in the first year of life) is inclusive of neonatal mortality (death in the first 28 days of life), the prevalence of infant mortality used in the calculation is net of neonatal mortality.

 Exporting & Troubleshooting

-The results of the analysis can be downloaded as a PDF by clicking the Export to PDF button below the tool on Nutrition International's webpage.
-By default, the tool downloads both the Report and Custom interfaces.
-To export only one of the interfaces to PDF, click the drop-down arrow under Include in the PDF Export dialog box.
-Click the option Specific sheets from this workbook.
+The results of the analysis can be downloaded as a PDF by clicking the Print button below the tool on Nutrition International's webpage.
+By default, the tool downloads both the interface you are currently working in.